August 19, 2019 |

-The 2018 NAA Survey of Operating Income & Expenses in Rental Apartment Communities includes financial information for apartment communities with 50 or more units.
-The analysis in this Executive Summary refers to market rent, individually metered and recovery system properties, 80 percent of the survey responses, unless otherwise noted.
-More information on the survey, methodology and terms can be found at the end of this summary.
+The 2019 NAA Survey of Operating Income & Expenses in Rental Apartment Communities includes 2018 financial information for stabilized apartment communities with 50 or more units.
+The analysis in this Executive Summary refers to market rent, individually metered and recovery system properties, 87 percent of the survey responses (measured in units), unless otherwise noted.
+Figures are quoted on a per-unit basis.
+More information on the survey, methodology and terminology is included at the end of this summary.

 Metropolitan Area Overview